teo8192/inf2201fs/README.md

 ```

 The default image file is `image`.
-You may specify another one with the `--image` flag.
+You may specify another one with the `--image` flag (this is buggy).

+The mountpoint needs to be a existing directory.

 To unmount the filesystem, use either `fusermount -u [mountpoint]` or `umount [mountpoint]`.
 It is recommended to use `fusermount -u`.